 This first glance interpretation of the Treaty is, in fact, the correct one for the retired Japanese citizen.
 If he (the Japanese citizen) resides in the U.S., it means that the Japanese government may tax neither his Japanese pension nor his U.S. “Social Security” benefits.
 And, in the same way, if he resides in Japan, it means that the U.S. may tax neither his Japanese pension nor his U.S. “Social Security” benefits.

 Unfortunately, the first-glance interpretation does not hold, vis-a-vis the U.S. government, for U.S. citizens living in Japan.
 The otherwise delectable Article 17 is rendered impotent by Article 1(4)(a), which states that, subject to a few minor exceptions (in which Article 17(1) is NOT included), “…nothing in the treaty has any affect on the taxation by the U.S. government of its citizens.”.
-This means that, not only are U.S. citizens denied the benefits of Article 17 regarding pensions, they are also denied most of the other Treaty benefits as well.
+This means that, not only are U.S. citizens denied the benefits of Article 17 regarding pensions, but are denied most of the other Treaty benefits as well.

 Now, this is not to say that the Japan-resident U.S. citizen who has Japanese pension income will be doubly-taxed by both Japan and the U.S. on that same income.
 There are double-taxation-avoidance procedures in effect whereby the U.S. will allow a tax credit for Japanese tax paid on Japanese pension income.
 However, as is the case with the U.S. and its “Social Security”, Japan taxes its national pension very lightly (in the cases where it taxes it at all).
 This means, unfortunately, that there will usually not be much of a tax credit available.
 Also, the U.S. does not grant Japanese pension income (or any offshore pension, for that matter) the favorable tax treatment that it provides for “Social Security” benefits.
-So, although U.S. citizens residing in the U.S. pay little or no tax on their “Social Security”, and Japanese citizens in Japan pay very little tax on their national pension, a U.S. citizen, wherever he lives in the world, will often end up paying a hearty tax to the IRS on his Japanese pension benefits.
+So, although U.S. citizens residing in the U.S. pay little or no tax on their “Social Security”, and Japanese citizens in Japan pay very little tax on their national pension, a U.S. citizen, wherever he lives in the world, will usually end up paying a hefty tax to the IRS on his Japanese retirement benefits.

 The treatment of pensions as provided for in the U.S.-Japan Tax Treaty is just one of the many one-sided tax benefits available to Japanese citizens living in the U.S., vis-a-vis the Japanese government, but denied to U.S. citizens living in Japan, vis-a-vis the U.S. government.
 Nevertheless, the Treaty is an important document for U.S. expatriates in that it does outline certain specific procedures for the avoidance of double taxation.
 I will discuss these in a future article.